guillaumebort/glue/README.md

 # A "Dynamic Assembler" for rust

 This is a very experimental project.
-The current goals are:
+Some more idea to explore:

 - Find a way to encode assembly instructions directly in the host language (rust).
 - Provide lazy functions with on-demand compilation.